-If the policy purchased in item 31a was a yield-based policy (31a = 2), enter the yield coverage level insured under that policy as a percentage.
+If the policy purchased in item a was a yield-based policy (item code 1386 = 2), enter the yield coverage level insured under that policy as a percentage.
 The yield coverage level is the percentage of average historical yields for the field that is insured under the policy.
 This number can range from 50% to 85% in increments of 5%.

-31a(ii) - Percent of Price Coverage
+Multi-Peril Percent of Price Coverage